soynog/tic-tac-toe/scoping/multi-play-scope.md

   if game update, update game state
     prevent game updates while it's not your turn HTML/CSS/structural changes:
-  Play online option
+  +++ Join game online option
-  Host vs. join a game
+  Option to wait for someone to join rather than logging in a second player from your comp.
   +++In game, Display game ID#, primary player name, and player letter
     +++getPlayer('o' or 'x') helper function returns email addy